nickjourjine/cheap-ultrasonic-speaker/README.md

 ![connected setup](images/connected_setup.jpg)

-To give everything power: plug in the Raspberry Pi and amplifier power sources into outlets.
-Be careful and double check all voltages first, this is DIY electrical wiring here.
+To give everything power, all you need to do is plug in the Raspberry Pi and amplifier power sources into outlets.

+**Be careful!** This is DIY electrical wiring here.
+Before powering on, check:

+    - No loose wires, all terminal clamps are tight and secure
+	- Make sure all + wires connect to +, all - to -
+	- Make sure there are no stray or exposed wires that could potentially touch
+	- Double check the voltage of the power supply is correct.

 ## Test the speaker